a-tokyo/micro-geoip-lite/README.md

 - ip?: string // IP to lookup, defaults to request.ip
 - timeout?: : number // timeout before failing, defaults to 5 seconds -- maximum of 10 seconds and minimum of 1/2 seconds

+### Usage with JS
+- A library is available for javascript out of the box on npm [micro-geoip-lite-js](https://github.com/A-Tokyo/micro-geoip-lite-js).

 ---

 ## Automation Note